-At this point, you should give your caterer a final head count.
+At this point, you should give your caterer a final headcount.
 This is important for meal preparation.
-Make sure to mention any dietary restrictions or anything you want included.
+Make sure to mention any dietary restrictions or anything you want to be included.
 This is the time to ask any important last-minute questions.

 Make or print place cards and table cards for the reception.
 Give them to your planning coordinator.

 Create a list of songs that you want played while everyone is up and dancing and hand it over to the DJ or band.
 Include any songs that you don’t want played and more importantly, include whatever song you and your fiancé decided on for the first song.

 If your friends have planned a bachelorette party for you, this is generally when it will take place.
 Leave time for yourself to enjoy partying at whatever great party spot they chose for you without worrying about getting other things done.